x11

 The values for the parameters given above are the defaults.
 Changes to the file will take effect on the next login.
 Or changes can be incorporated into the current session with the command xrdb ~/.Xdefaults.

 The geometry parameter uses the conventional notation to set the width and height of the window and the offsets from the edges of the root window.
 All the values are in pixels.
+Positive offsets measure from the left and top of the screen.
+Negative values measure from the right and bottom.

 The Background and Foreground parameters set the colors associated with color numbers zero and one, respectively.
 (See the colors help file.)